 For the most part, Ibiza is a very safe place.
 However, there are some bad eggs out there and this is the time of year when pro thieves tend to operate.

 When you are out and about, only take the cash you will need and the most essential items.
 Leave everything else (passport, credit cards, etc) securely locked up in a safe and make sure all doors, windows, and/or gates to your accommodation are locked.

 And never, never, never leave valuables in your hire car.

 No point even tucking them away out of sight and thinking they will be fine.
-These days, there are devices that can clone your car alarm system and disable the locks like it ain’t no thing.
+These days, some devices can clone your car alarm system and disable the locks like it ain’t nothing.

 And while we’re at it…